St Cyriac’s, Lacock

 Adopt a Parish and Become an OPC

-You don't need to live in Wiltshire, or even in the UK, to become an OPC.
-We have OPC's in Australia, Canada, Holland, England, New Zealand, India, Scotland and one or two in Wiltshire itself!
-Some OPC's choose to adopt a particular parish because their ancestors hailed from that village or town or because they once lived there themselves; some just want to be part of a voluntary project to help family history researchers worldwide.
+Firstly, you do not need to live in Wiltshire, or even in the UK, to become an OPC.
+We have OPC’s in Australia, Canada, Holland, England, New Zealand, India, Scotland and several in Wiltshire itself!
+Some OPC’s choose to adopt a particular parish because their ancestors hailed from that village or town or because they once lived there themselves; some just want to be part of a voluntary project to help family history researchers worldwide.
 Others choose their parish because of a subject interest such as Australian Soldiers of WWI buried in the county or perhaps a certain story about the village has triggered an interest.
 Once you adopt a parish then you become its custodian by researching and building on the resources on the parish page.
 Even if a parish is adopted then other contributors are still welcome to submit items for inclusion.
 More about Volunteering

 - donating information you may have at home – school photographs, directories, village history booklets – in fact, any historical information on a Wiltshire parish